matta-kelly/SaberMetric/README.md

 ## Files Description

+### Payroll.csv
+- Manually sourced payroll for 2023 MlB season

 ### `Import.py`
 This script is responsible for fetching and preprocessing Statcast pitch data from the specified MLB season.
 Key operations include:
 - **Data Fetching:** Using the `pybaseball` library, it retrieves event data between specified dates.
-- **Preprocessing:** Filters out incomplete records, normalizes player names using `unidecode`, and prepares several datasets for further analysis.
+- **Preprocessing:** Filters out incomplete records, normalizes player names using `unidecode`, assigns players to teams, and prepares several datasets for further analysis.
+Additionally, all pitches which do not result in an outcome (thus strike and ball) are filtered out.
+- **Gamescoring** Goes through pitch data and assigns WPA and RE scores from each event to the corresponding players.
 - **Data Export:** Outputs a filtered event dataset to `2023_mlb_event_data.csv` and performs initial calculations of Win Probability Added (WPA) and Run Expectancy (RE) for further use.
+Batter and Pitcher Csv's are created to store stats for the respective players and game restults csv is created to store game results.

 ### `Create_Graph.py`
 Builds a directed multigraph representing the interactions between pitchers and batters:
 - **Data Loading:** Reads the preprocessed CSV files to retrieve player statistics.
 - **Graph Construction:** Utilizes `NetworkX` to create nodes for each player (pitchers and batters) and edges that represent game events.
+There are a maximum of two edges between each pitcher and batter, one for RE and one for WPA.
+These edges represent the cummulative stats for all the matchups between the respective players and the edge is directed towards the player who has the postive RE or WPA.
 - **Node and Edge Attributes:** Each node stores player stats, and edges are weighted by performance metrics (WPA, RE, scores from events).
 - **Graph Serialization:** Saves the graph to a file `player_network.pickle` for use in subsequent analysis.